oDevBR/oDevBR/README.md

 ---

-I'm a senior software engineer with more than eight years of professional experience.

-I have experience with full life cycle development but I see myself as a T-Shaped professional because I've been focused deep on frontend development acquiring React proficiency with a solid understanding of Javascript.

 I love being able to use the best of technology to help people's lives.

 * 🌍  I'm based in Brazil
 * ✉️  You can contact me at [joao.aquino.dev@gmail.com](mailto:joao.aquino.dev@gmail.com)
-* 🚀  I'm currently working at [SigmaMD](https://www.sigmamd.app/) as a Software Engineer, Frontend
+* 🚀  I'm currently working at [SigmaMD](https://www.sigmamd.app/) as a Senior Software Engineer, Frontend
 * 🧠  I'm always learning more about web development
 * 🤝  I'm open to collaborating on public projects using Javascript / Typescript
 * 🎯  Goal: Deliver the best of technology to everyone
-* ⚡  Fun fact: I helped create a drink and named it "Tonho"
+* ⚡  Fun fact: I am a certified beer sommelier and helped create a drink called 'Tonho' (15% Tahiti lemon juice, 15% honey, 50% Velho Barreiro (Brazilian cachaça), 20% Monster White Zero Sugar energy drink).

 #### 🚀 Skills that I love to talk about